bisaria/DataCleaningAssignment/README.md

               standing
               laying

-    * avgtimedomainbodyaccmagmean ->  average of tBodyAccMag-mean()
+    * avgTimeDomainBodyAccMagMean ->  average of tBodyAccMag-mean()
-    * avgtimedomainbodyaccmagstd ->  average of tBodyAccMag-std()
+    * avgTimeDomainBodyAccMagStd ->  average of tBodyAccMag-std()
-    * avgtimedomaingravityaccmagmean -> average of tGravityAccMag-mean()
+    * avgTimeDomainGravityAccMagMean -> average of tGravityAccMag-mean()
-    * avgtimedomaingravityaccmagstd ->  average of tGravityAccMag-std()
+    * avgTimeDomainGravityAccMagStd ->  average of tGravityAccMag-std()
-    * avgtimedomainbodyaccjerkmagmean -> average of tBodyAccJerkMag-mean()
+    * avgTimeDomainBodyAccJerkMagMean -> average of tBodyAccJerkMag-mean()
-    * avgtimedomainbodyaccjerkmagstd ->  average of tBodyAccJerkMag-std()
+    * avgTimeDomainBodyAccJerkMagStd ->  average of tBodyAccJerkMag-std()
-    * avgtimedomainbodygyromagmean ->  average of tBodyGyroMag-mean()
+    * avgTimeDomainBodyGyroMagMean ->  average of tBodyGyroMag-mean()
-    * avgtimedomainbodygyromagstd -> average of tBodyGyroMag-std()
+    * avgTimeDomainBodyGyroMagStd -> average of tBodyGyroMag-std()
-    * avgtimedomainbodygyrojerkmagmean -> average of tBodyGyroJerkMag-mean()
+    * avgTimeDomainBodyGyroJerkMagMean -> average of tBodyGyroJerkMag-mean()
-    * avgtimedomainbodygyrojerkmagstd -> average of tBodyGyroJerkMag-std()
+    * avgTimeDomainBodyGyroJerkMagStd -> average of tBodyGyroJerkMag-std()
-    * avgfrequencydomainbodyaccmagmean -> average of fBodyAccMag-mean()
+    * avgFrequencyDomainBodyAccMagMean -> average of fBodyAccMag-mean()
-    * avgfrequencydomainbodyaccmagstd ->  average of fBodyAccMag-std()
+    * avgFrequencyDomainBodyAccMagStd ->  average of fBodyAccMag-std()
-    * avgfrequencydomainbodyaccjerkmagmean -> average of fBodyBodyAccJerkMag-mean()
+    * avgFrequencyDomainBodyAccJerkMagMean -> average of fBodyBodyAccJerkMag-mean()
-    * avgfrequencydomainbodyaccjerkmagstd -> average of fBodyBodyAccJerkMag-std()
+    * avgFrequencyDomainBodyAccJerkMagStd -> average of fBodyBodyAccJerkMag-std()
-    * avgfrequencydomainbodygyromagmean -> average of fBodyBodyGyroMag-mean()
+    * avgFrequencyDomainBodyGyroMagMean -> average of fBodyBodyGyroMag-mean()
-    * avgfrequencydomainbodygyromagstd -> average of fBodyBodyGyroMag-std()
+    * avgFrequencyDomainBodyGyroMagStd -> average of fBodyBodyGyroMag-std()
-    * avgfrequencydomainbodygyrojerkmagmean -> average of fBodyBodyGyroJerkMag-mean()
+    * avgFrequencyDomainBodyGyroJerkMagMean -> average of fBodyBodyGyroJerkMag-mean()
-    * avgfrequencydomainbodygyrojerkmagstd -> average of fBodyBodyGyroJerkMag-std()
+    * avgFrequencyDomainBodyGyroJerkMagStd -> average of fBodyBodyGyroJerkMag-std()

 ### Assignment
   Create one R script `run_analysis.R` to do the following: